 So with PRP intervention perhaps we can delay some of the progression of arthritis.
 We have now treated over 350 patients with knee osteoarthritis with PRP and continue to see good results.
 The future looks bright for PRP and regenerative medicine.
 Tapping into your body’s healing response continues to be an exciting frontier.

-Dr. Brian Halpern is a sports medicine physician at Hospital for Special Surgery.
+Dr. Brian Halpern is a primary sports medicine physician at Hospital for Special Surgery.
 He “pioneered the non-operative approach to acute and chronic musculoskeletal problems.”